dinjerius/SquadJS-BattleMetrics-Ban-Discord-Logger/README.md

   "checkInterval": 60000
 }
 ```
+### 2. Upload Plugin
+Add the `BattleMetricsLogger.js` file to `SquadJS/squad-server/plugins/`.

-🛠️ Usage
+## 🛠️ Usage
-Start SquadJS: Once configured, start SquadJS.
+- Start SquadJS: Once configured, start SquadJS.
-Discord Logs: Whenever a new ban is detected, the following message will be sent to the Discord channel:
+- Discord Logs: Whenever a new ban is detected, the following message will be sent to the Discord channel:

 ```
 🛑 New Ban Detected